brassica-collective/handbook/content/brassica/handbook/Interim_processes/assembly_facilitation.md

 For our initial assemblies, we are adopting an initial structured container to support as all to take turns co-facilitating assemblies.
 As we co-create our agreements and processes, we can also adjust these Assembly guidelines and add more examples.

-The Agenda for each Assembly is shared by the [PAS Crew]((participation/crew/)) on our Loomio forum in advance (along with any links to current discussion), and meeting notes are added to the same thread within the following week.
+The Agenda for each Assembly is shared by the Process & Stratergy Crew on our Loomio forum in advance (along with any links to current discussion), and meeting notes are added to the same thread within the following week.

 ## Facilitation Container